Will Benson Player Props: Reds vs. Royals

 Will Benson At The Plate

-- Benson is hitting .230 with a triple, a home run and five walks.
+- Benson is batting .234 with a double, a triple, a home run and six walks.

-- Benson has driven in a run in one game this season, and it was more than one in that game.
+- Benson has an RBI in one game this season, and it was more than one in that game.

-- In four of 22 games this year, he has scored, including multiple runs once.
+- He has scored at least one run four times this season (17.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.